ionelmc/python-hunter/docs/reference.rst

 .. warning::

     These have Cython implementations in modules prefixed with "_".

-    They should be imported from the ``hunter`` module, not ``hunter.something`` to be sure you get the right implementation.
+    Note that:

+    * Every predicate except :class:`~hunter.predicates.When` has a :ref:`helper <helpers-summary>` importable directly from the
+      ``hunter`` package.
+    * Ideally you'd use the helpers instead of these to get the right implementation, extra validation and better argument handling.

-.. autoclass:: hunter.predicates.Query
+.. autoclass:: hunter.predicates.And
     :members:
     :special-members:

-.. autoclass:: hunter.predicates.When
+.. autoclass:: hunter.predicates.Backlog
     :members:
     :special-members: